meithan/AoC20/README.md

 **Day 8**: [Handheld Halting](https://adventofcode.com/2020/day/8)<a name="day8"></a>

-5m 7s (#462) / 11m 33s (#2413) - [code](https://github.com/meithan/AoC20/blob/main/day08.py)
+5m 7s (#462) / 11m 33s (#413) - [code](https://github.com/meithan/AoC20/blob/main/day08.py)

 Pretty straightforward.
 The program exits if we come back to a previously executed instruction; this *will* result in an infinite loop since the effect of the instructions does not depend on the value of the accumulator.

-For Part 2 we simply execute modified version of the program, changing one jmp or nop instruction each time, and stop when that leads to a normal program termination.
+For Part 2 we simply execute modified versions of the program, changing one jmp or nop instruction at a time, and stop when execution leads to normal program termination.

 ___